danny-fla/Python-Roulette/README.md

 # Dependencies

+Ensure that all the dependencies are installed correctly before running the Python Roulette application to avoid any potential issues or errors.

+Python Roulette relies on the following dependencies:

-- Python Roulette was created using Python 3.x
+- Python 3.x: The application was created using Python 3.x version.
+Ensure that you have Python 3.x installed on your system before running the program.

+- colorama library: This library is used to add color and style to the text output in the terminal.
+To install colorama, open a terminal or command prompt and run the following command:

-- colorama library (install using pip install colorama)
+pip install colorama

+This will install the colorama library and make it available for the Python Roulette application to use.

+- art library: The art library is utilized to generate ASCII art for visual elements in the game.
+To install the art library, open a terminal or command prompt and run the following command:

-- art library (install using pip install art)
+pip install art

+This will install the art library and enable Python Roulette to generate visually appealing ASCII art.

 # Testing

 ## Code Validation

-Python Roulette was tested throughout its creating using Code Institute's [Python Linter](https://pep8ci.herokuapp.com/)
+Python Roulette was thoroughly tested during its development using Code Institute's Python Linter, which helps ensure adherence to the Python code style guidelines.

+Throughout the testing process, the linter reported various issues such as "trailing whitespaces," "under-indented lines," and "too many blank lines."
+These issues were promptly addressed and resolved, resulting in clean and well-formatted code.

+By utilizing the Python Linter, the project's code was reviewed and validated to meet the recommended coding standards, enhancing code readability, maintainability, and overall quality.

 ![Code Validation](images/python-validator.png)